Thaoha11/react-training/practice-1/README.md

 - Apply useContext and useReducer for state management
 - Using React Hooks
 - Check re-render and using hook to avoid re-render.

+# Main app features:

+- Users could create new products
+- Users could update products
+- Users could delete products by id
+- Users could filter the list of products by brand
+- Users could search the list of products by name

 # REFERENCES